If you have dry, itchy, scaly, painful, red patches of skin that crop up, there’s a chance you’re suffering psoriasis symptoms.

 - nails that detach from the nail beds and can be painful or bloody

-- many people with psoriasis also suffer from emotional problems due to feeling embarrassed and hopeless about their skin (6)
+Many people with psoriasis also suffer from emotional problems due to feeling embarrassed and hopeless about their skin.

-Other than plaque psoriasis, additional psoriasis symptoms can result from other form of psoriasis, including:
+Other than plaque psoriasis, additional psoriasis symptoms can result from other form, including:

-- joint pain and inflammation — common among psoriatic arthritis and affects about 10 percent to 30 percent of people with any form psoriasis
+- joint pain and inflammation — common among those with psoriatic arthritis and affects about 10 percent to 30 percent of people with any form psoriasis

 - severe plaque, scales and pain in the hands and feet — most common among people with pustular psoriasis

-- worsened immune function — psoriasis can contribute to reoccuring infections, slow skin healing and permaent damage to the skin
+- worsened immune function — psoriasis can contribute to recurring infections, slow skin healing and permanent damage to the skin

 - other symptoms common among people with autoimmune disorders, like digestive complaints, brain fog and allergies